-When you asked most people what their favorite cookie is, the answer is usually chocolate chip or oatmeal.
-Occasionally, a peanut butter, but not often.
-When you ask Lenny, the reply is a coconut macaroon.
+When you ask most people what their favorite cookie is, the answer is usually chocolate chip or maybe oatmeal.
+Occasionally, a peanut butter cookie slips by.
+When you ask Lenny, the reply is always a coconut macaroon.
 If we stop by a bakery or coffee shop, and there is a coconut macaroon on the menu, he has to try it.
 He was having a terrible week recently, so I decided to surprise him by baking up a batch of these Chocolate Drizzled Coconut Macaroons.

-1 1/2 cups of medium shredded coconut, unsweetened
+- 1 cup of medium shredded coconut, unsweetened

 In a mixing bowl beat the eggs whites with the cream of tartar until foamy.

-At medium speed continue beating the eggs whites while slowly adding the sugar.
+At medium speed continue beating the egg whites while slowly adding the sugar.
 Beat until stiff peaks form.

-Add the vanilla bean paste and mix for 30 seconds
+Add the vanilla extract and mix for 30 seconds

 Add the coconut flour and mix for 30 seconds.